turingschool-examples/iterator-methods-stations/find.md

 5. Which arguments are required (for both the method and its callback)?
 6. Does the callback need a return value?
 If so, what needs to be returned?

+## Example 1:
-Given an array of countries, write a function that returns an array of the first listed country in North America
+Given an array of countries, write a function that returns the first listed country in North America

 Ex: